 The following example demonstrates how to set the

-Note that while most reconfigurations of your Kibana instances will be carried out in rolling upgrade fashion, all version upgrades will cause Kibana downtime.
-This is due to the requirement to run only a single version of Kibana at any given time.
+While most reconfigurations of your Kibana instances are carried out in rolling upgrade fashion, all version upgrades will cause Kibana downtime.
+This happens because you can only run a single version of Kibana at any given time.
 For more information, check Upgrade Kibana.